-During the Halloweens of the early and middle 1970s, I fell into the habit of imposing my own curfew for trick-or-treating.
+During the early and middle 1970s, I fell imposed my own curfew for Halloween trick-or-treating.
 I could return home no later than 9 PM.
 From house to house, my speech was always the same: “Yes, thank you for the candy, and I’m glad that you like my costume, but I must get home at 9 PM for Bob Wilkins and Creature Features!”
 To this day, I honor Bob Wilkins not only for introducing my generation to the best and worst horror films, but also for acting indirectly as a babysitter when the parents of my neighborhood wanted to drink and play cards.
 “Whose turn is it to host cards, and where are we parking the kids for Creature Features?”
 No worries then.
-They could supply us with pop corn and soda, and leave us to sit mesmerized through a double feature, interviews, maybe a serial episode, until finally we drifted off in our sleeping bags.
+They could supply us with popcorn and soda and leave us to sit mesmerized through a double feature, interviews, maybe a serial episode, until finally we drifted off in our sleeping bags.
 How’s that for effective babysitting?
 Wilkins kept us in line via television.
 He didn’t even have to show up, and the folks never had to pay him.

 Boris Karloff and Bela Lugosi

 Karloff and Lugosi shared the screen in eight productions, the first, of course, being The Black Cat, released in 1934.
 Ostensibly based on Edgar Allan Poe’s short story of the same name, the narrative employs little having to do with it or the other source from Poe, The Fall of the House of Usher.
 On Mysterious Universe, a website dedicated to horror films, Michael Rose opined, “The horror-movie industry has perhaps never seen a greater pair of rivals than Boris Karloff and Bela Lugosi.”
 In an often-cited interview, Lugosi himself took credit for discovering Karloff for Frankenstein after deciding he didn’t want the role for himself: